shaukatmakandar786/java/03_MultiThreading/01_MultiThreading.md

 EX: Context switching between two Threads.
 --> Liht Weight Context switching will reduce application execution time.
 --> It will increase application performance.

+## Q)What is the difference between Process and Thread?

+Ans:

+Process is flow of execution, it is heavy weight, it will take more execution time, it will reduce application performance.

+Thread is flow of execution, it is light weight, it will take less execution time, it will increase application execution time.

+Note: Now a days Majority of the technologies are designed on the basis of Threads.

+There are two thread models to execute applications.
+1. Single Thread Model / Single Tasking
+2. Multi Thread Model / Multi Tasking

+1. Single Thread Model / Single Tasking:
+--> It allows only one thread to execute the comlete application.
+--> It follows sequential execution of the applications.
+--> It will increase application execution time.
+--> It will reduce application performance.

+2. Multi Thread Model / Multi Tasking
+--> It allows more than one thread to execute the application application.
+--> It follows parallel execution .
+--> It will reduce application execution time.
+--> It will increase application performance.